LSUHSC-CAIPP-Core-B/CoreSystemsApp/app/CoreB/README.md

 #####  PI list

 Section dedicated to showcasing Principal Investigator (PI) information.
 Users can add new PIs and edit existing ones.
 The section also includes filtering and deletion functionalities.

+#####  Dashboards

+The Orders and Invoice dashboards summarize order and billing data into key metrics and charts (such as orders over time, billing status, service-type breakdowns, and funding-source analysis).
+BioRender entries are reported separately.
+Dashboards are generated server-side and rendered within the app.

 ## Database Configuration
 To ensure proper data manipulation, the database schema must adhere to the following structure: